Project-3-Joke/noky-toky-back/README.md

 - **Add Joke** As a user I can add a joke
 - **Edit Joke** As a user I can edit a joke
 - **Edit Player profiles** As a user I can edit my profile
-- **View Favourite Joke Table** As a user I want to see the my list of favourite jokes
+- **View Favourite Joke** As a user I want to see the my list of favourite jokes
 - **View Product** As a user I can see the shop to buy merch with jokes

 ## Backlog